perty/elm-aoc-template/Learnings.md

 ### Things I changed

 The first thing I noticed was that I kept a list of nodes and wanted to get the most promising node to try next.
-So I sorted them a picked the first.
-But it took too long so I did what I really wanted and roamed the list for best using a foldl.
+So I sorted them and picked the first.
+But it took too long, so I did what I really wanted and roamed the list for best using a foldl.
 That cut half of the time.

 Another half was found when I studied the list filter function.
 The comparison seemed to take long despite it was only